 -

-Stir together sour cream, mayonnaise, ranch mix, and dill weed until smooth.
-Add onions, pickles, and pickle juice.
+Stir together sour cream, mayonnaise, pickle juice, dill weed, garlic powder, and onion powder until smooth.
+Add pickles.
 Stir to combine.
-Chill for two hours before serving.
+Chill for 30 minutes for the best flavor.

 -